joshithakg/PizzaCatcher_JoshithaKalyani/README.md

 ### Possible Improvements

-If I continue working on PizzaCatcher, I’d like to add a few more features:
+If I continue working on PizzaCatcher, I would like to add:
 - More topping types (like mushrooms, olives, or onions).
 - Negative items that lower your score if caught.
 - Background music and sound effects.